osp/osp.tools.html2print/README.txt

 extendable.»
 — http://lesscss.org/

-We use Less to easily change page dimensions, crop marks size.
+We use Less to harness the power of variables to easily change page dimensions, crop marks size.
+It is also generally a good idea to use a CSS preprocessor for your authoring experience.
+We use Less, but any of the SASS SCSS would work too.

 ### Javascript/Jquery